Revenue Act of 1935

-The Revenue Act of 1935, (Aug.
-30, 1935), raised federal income tax on higher income levels, by introducing the "Wealth Tax".
+The Revenue Act of 1935, (August 30, 1935), raised federal income tax on higher income levels by introducing the "Wealth Tax".
 It was a progressive tax that took up to 75 percent of the highest incomes (over $1 million per year).
-The Congress separately also passed new taxes that were regressive, especially the Social Security tax.
+However, during the same period, Congress also passed the Social Security Act of 1935, which introduced payroll taxes that are often characterized as regressive.

-It was signed into law by President Franklin D. Roosevelt over strong opposition from business, the rich, and conservatives from both parties.

-The 1935 Act also was popularly known at the time as the "Soak the Rich" tax.
+President Franklin D. Roosevelt signed the act into law despite significant opposition from business interests, wealthy individuals, and fiscal conservatives across the political spectrum.
+At the time, the legislation was popularly referred to as the "Soak the Rich" tax due to its focus on high-incomes.
 To solve the problem of tax evasion through loopholes, the Revenue Act of 1937 revised tax laws and regulations to increase the efficacy of the tax.

 Predicted revenue increase

 Congress estimated that annual revenue would be increased by approximately $250 million when the new law took effect.